sony/generator-cordova-plugin-devbed/README.md

       - As a result, cordova locates the plugin object at the pluginID value (ex: org.cool.plugin)
   1. Add platform into the plugin
     - Kick plugman to add platform (ex: android/ios) into the plugin
+  1. Add package.json to plugin
+    - The generator adds package.json and some recommended files into plugin directory.
   1. Add test plugin
     - The generator adds the test plugin files for cordova-plugin-test-framework
   1. Create test application